spdes/computational-sde-intro-lecture/README.md

 -  **Student project work presentation**. <br>
     16 Dec, 2022.
 Room 101142 Ångström.

-Time is 13:15 - 15:00 for all the lectures (45 mins + 45 mins + 10 mins break).
+The time is 13:15 - 15:00 for all the lectures (45 mins + 10 mins break + 45 mins).

 # Seminar lectures (9 credits)

-By attending (not necessarily all) the seminar courses and complete their writing assigments/exericses, you get upgrade to 9 credits.
+By attending (not necessarily all) the seminar courses and completing their writing assigments/exericses, you get upgrade to 9 credits.

 1. **Continuous-time filtering**. <br>
     This lecture is concerned with continuous-time filtering, for example, Zakai equation, Kushner equation, and projection filtering. <br>